 You can see below that Willy isn’t scared of the bed and swinging around at all.
 I call him my little pirate in his pirate ship.

-Here you can see the hanging cat bed with my other macrame projects like the hoop and basket macrame plant hanger, my modern green macrame wall hanging and my macrame planter sleeve that the fiddle leaf fig is in.
-You can see it bettering in some of the photos below.
+Here you can see the hanging cat bed with my other macrame projects like the hoop and basket macrame plant hanger, my modern green macrame wall hanging, and my macrame planter sleeve that the fiddle leaf fig is in.
+You can see it better in some of the photos below.
 You can also check out my DIY black and white curtains.

 Willy loves sitting in his new macrame cat bed so he can watch the front of the house and all the birds.

 And yes I am aware that salt lamps can be harmful to cats but mine doesn’t bother with them.
 Should they ever be interested in them, I will immediately remove them from our house.

 Willy has claimed the hanging macrame bed as his throne and Walter is only interested in the bed if Willy lounges in it.
 Otherwise, he could care less about it.
 LOL, that’s so typical.